ankitskvmdam/mathematics/README.md

 # Mathematics
-C Library for large number computations.
+C Library for large computations.
+I have created this library for the calculation of very large number in C.

+# Notes
+This library is in initial phase.
+Only few functions are added.
+Developers are welcome if they want to contribute.
+Beginners can also contribute.